France kicks off Europe's vaccine donations to poorer states

 Moscow and Beijing have deals to deliver more than 1 billion doses to Africa, Latin America, and to EU partners such as Turkey, Egypt, Morocco and Balkan states that are candidates to join the bloc.

-In March, COVAX said its target was to deliver 237 million doses of AstraZeneca’s shot to 142 countries by the end of May, and it also shipped its first Pfizer shots.
+In March, COVAX said its target was to deliver 237 million doses of AstraZeneca's (AZN.L) shot to 142 countries by the end of May, and it also shipped its first Pfizer (PFE.N) shots.

 French officials have expressed concern that developed countries around the globe, which are rushing to vaccinate their own populations, have only committed cash to COVAX and refrained from sending doses from their own reserves.